CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

 .. rubric:: Footnotes

-.. [#scaled] This parameter is scaled depending on the resolution of the input sensor images.
-The default parameter given here corresponds to the value used when sensor images are at a resolution of 0.5 meters.
-You can override this parameter in the configuration if needed.
-If no sensor images are given (depth map or dsm inputs), the default values will be used.
+.. [#scaled] This parameter is computed at runtime depending on the resolution of the input sensor images.
+You can still override it in the configuration.